-Selling your YouTube channel
+Selling Your YouTube channel

-Creating videos for a specific audience is about getting a better idea of who it is that is watching your videos.
+Creating videos for a specific audience is about getting a better idea of who is watching your videos.
 This makes it easier for you to create videos that speak specifically to their needs.
 When you create videos for a specific audience, you are also making yourself more valuable to brands and sponsors who may want to work with you if your audience fits their target market.

 If you have an established channel, you can look at your analytics and demographics and use that to get started.
 If you are starting a new YouTube channel, who are the people interested in your specific niche, and what set of people within that niche do you want to talk to?

-So for my example, One persona could be Mary, a 25-35-year-old mother of 2, in the United States, earning around $3k per month as an assistant manager at an eco-friendly clothing store.
-We can build this out even more, but this is fine for now.
+So for my example, One persona could be Mary, a 25-35-year-old mother of 2 in the United States, earning around $3k per month as an assistant manager at an eco-friendly clothing store.
+We can build this out even more, but this is fine.